rackerlabs/genestack/docs/openstack-object-storage-swift.md

 Swift supports the optional encryption of object data at rest on storage nodes.
 The encryption of object data is intended to mitigate the risk of users’ data being read if an unauthorized party were to gain physical access to a disk.

-> [!NOTE]
->
+!!! note

-> Swift’s data-at-rest encryption accepts plaintext object data from the client, encrypts it in the cluster, and stores the encrypted data.
+      Swift’s data-at-rest encryption accepts plaintext object data from the client, encrypts it in the cluster, and stores the encrypted data.
 This protects object data from inadvertently being exposed if a data drive leaves the Swift cluster.
 If a user wishes to ensure that the plaintext data is always encrypted while in transit and in storage, it is strongly recommended that the data be encrypted before sending it to the Swift cluster.
 Encrypting on the client side is the only way to ensure that the data is fully encrypted for its entire lifecycle.

 The following data are encrypted while at rest in Swift: